pauladarias/pauladarias/README.md

 ## More about me:

 - 🌱 **I’m currently learning...** React and UI effects
-- 🔭 **At the moment I'm working on...** finding my first role as Junior Front End developer
+- 🔭 **At the moment I'm working on...** finding my first role as Junior Front End developer, building small projects on my own and optimising my website
 - 💬 **Ask me about ...** switching careers 🥵
 - 📫 **How to reach me: ...** email me at pauladarias@gmail.com
 - 😄 **Pronouns:** she / her